natir/variantplaner/docs/usage.md

 ## Add annotations

-To work on your variant, you probably need and annotations.
+To work on your variant, you probably need variants annotations.

 ### Snpeff annotations